Azure storage disaster recovery planning and failover

 Last sync time

-The Last Sync Time property indicates the most recent time that data from the primary region is guaranteed to have been written to the secondary region.
-For accounts that have a hierarchical namespace, the same Last Sync Time property also applies to the metadata managed by the hierarchical namespace, including ACLs.
-All data and metadata written prior to the last sync time is available on the secondary, while data and metadata written after the last sync time may not have been written to the secondary, and may be lost.
-Use this property if there's an outage to estimate the amount of data loss you may incur by initiating an account failover.
+The Last Sync Time property indicates the most recent time at which data from the primary region was also written to the secondary region.
+For accounts that have a hierarchical namespace, the same Last Sync Time property also applies to the metadata managed by the hierarchical namespace, including access control lists (ACLs).
+All data and metadata written before the last sync time is available on the secondary.
+By contrast, data and metadata written after the last sync time might not yet be copied to the secondary and could potentially be lost.
+During an outage, use this property to estimate the amount of data loss you might incur when initiating an account failover.

 For more information about checking the Last Sync Time property, see Check the Last Sync Time property for a storage account.

-Replication for storage accounts with a hierarchical namespace enabled (Azure Data Lake Storage Gen2) occurs at the file level.
-This means if an outage in the primary region occurs, it is possible that only some of the files in a container or directory might have successfully replicated to the secondary region.
-Consistency for all files in a container or directory after a storage account failover is not guaranteed.
+Replication for storage accounts with a hierarchical namespace enabled (Azure Data Lake Storage) occurs at the file level.
+Because replication occurs at this level, an outage in the primary region might prevent some of the files within a container or directory from successfully replicating to the secondary region.
+Consistency for all files within a container or directory after a storage account failover isn't guaranteed.

 Change feed and blob data inconsistencies

-For information about how change feed works see How the change feed works.
+For more information about change feed, see How the change feed works.

-Keep in mind that other storage account features require the change feed to be enabled such as operational backup of Azure Blob Storage, Object replication and Point-in-time restore for block blobs.
+Keep in mind that other storage account features also require the change feed to be enabled.
+These features include operational backup of Azure Blob Storage, Object replication, and Point-in-time restore for block blobs.

 Point-in-time restore inconsistencies